 | Total Annual Spend | $1,600,000 | $1,120,000 |

-Based on typical independent practice vs. large-group purchasing economics.
+Based on typical independent practice vs. coordinated purchasing economics.
 Actual savings vary by specialty, geography, and claims history.

 When you pay an insurance premium, that money enters a pool.
 The carrier pays claims, covers expenses, and keeps the profit.
 But there is a fourth dynamic most people never consider: the float.